 (1) During the process of culture medium, be sure to pay attention to the preparation of water, generally distilled water or deionized water.
 Otherwise, it may have an effect on the pH value later.

-(2) Configure sterilization according to the instructions of the medium manufacturer: Generally, the pH mark on the outer packaging label of the medium indicates the pH value measured at 25°C after sterilization, so the liquid medium should be measured when the solution temperature reaches 25°C. The pH value, solid medium, etc., are solidified and then measured with a dedicated solid pH electrode, and the measured temperature should also be at 25 degrees.
+(2) Configure sterilization according to the instructions of the culture media supplier: Generally, the pH mark on the outer packaging label of the medium indicates the pH value measured at 25°C after sterilization, so the liquid medium should be measured when the solution temperature reaches 25°C. The pH value, solid medium, etc., are solidified and then measured with a dedicated solid pH electrode, and the measured temperature should also be at 25 degrees.